camdowney/neutro/README.md

 ```

 ## Adding Render to Your Project
-To get started, just add the below line into your JS wherever you plan on using Render.
+To get started, just add the below import wherever you plan on using Render.

 ```js
 import render from 'https://cdn.jsdelivr.net/gh/camdowney/render/min.js'